Fine and Applied Arts:

 Media:

-Explore areas of interest including radio broadcast, video production, music recording, photography, and more.
-Learn how to create media content through hand-on experiences.
+Explore areas of interest, including radio broadcasting, video production, music recording, or photography.
+Learn how to create media content through hands-on experiences.

 Music:

-Enhances skills in musicianship - music theory and ear training through coursework, participation in ensembles and private lessons.
+Enhances skills in musicianship – music theory and ear training.
+Done through coursework, participation in ensembles, and private lessons.
 Also offers a concentration in music technology with an emphasis on audio production.

 Theatre Arts: